symfony-cmf/block-bundle/UPGRADE-2.0.md

  * The `ImagineBlock` was removed from this bundle as the CmfMediaBundle is abandoned.
 Implement the block in your own application if you were using it.

+### Doctrine PHPCR ODM

+ * It is no longer possible to add a child to the `ActionBlock`, `ImagineBlock`, `MenuBlock`, `ReferenceBlock`, `RssBlock`, `SimpleBlock` and `StringBlock` documents.
+This behaviour can be changed by overriding the `child-class` setting of the PHPCR ODM mapping.

+ * Only instances of sonata's `BlockInterface` are allowed as children of the `ContainerBlock` and `SlideshowBlock` documents.
+This behaviour can be changed by overriding the `child-class` setting of the PHPCR ODM mapping.